The Best Face Coverings and Face Masks for Ski Resort Regulations

-Here’s how our Protective Essentials hit all of those requirements, while meeting and exceeding resort guidelines:
+Here’s how our Essential Coverage Collection hits all of those requirements, while meeting and exceeding resort guidelines:

-Must be multi-layered: The Balaclavas and Ubertubes use 2-layer fabrics enhanced by the additional Essential filter.
+- Must be multi-layered: The Balaclavas and Ubertubes use 2-layer fabrics enhanced by the additional Essential filter.
 Our filtration technology provides best-in-class breathability.
-These filters are what sets our Protective Essential products apart from other options you’ll see on the lifts.
+These filters are what sets our Essential Coverage products apart from other options you’ll see on the lifts.

 - Must be worn over nose and mouth: Faces come in all shapes and sizes, which is why both of these products have a nose wire and adjustability to help you find the perfect fit and customization.
 The ubertubes pull on and off easily, resting around your neck when not in use, so that you can be prepared whenever you come within six feet of another rider.